EasyDanger/BlackJack/README.md

 # BlackJack
 A simple BlackJack game to practice programming logic, Spring MVC, Java, and Web Development in general.
 This WebApp uses the <a href="https://deckofcardsapi.com">Deck of Cards API</a> only for pictures of the cards.
 All logic is currently written on the back-end, in Java.
+If you have suggestions, feel free to share them with me via the contact info below.
+Thanks for checking out this repository!

 ### Features
 -Creates, shuffles, and deals a hand of BlackJack.<br>
--Allows player to "hit" their hand.<br>
--Displays a "You lost" message when the dealer is dealt BlackJack.<br>
+-Play against the dealer in unlimited games of BlackJack.<br>
+-Displays messages for wins, losses, blackjacks, and pushes.<br>
+-Debug mode for testing/verification.

 ### Planned Features
--Ability to play beyond simply hitting oneself until busting.<br>
+-"Split" button.
---Implement "Stay" button, "Split" button.
-No currency is presently planned, so no "Double-down" button.<br>
+  --No currency is presently planned, so no "Double-down" button.<br>
--Logic for Dealer<br>
 -Multiple decks in the Deck.<br>
--Database support to track record.
+-Database support to track records.

+##### [1.0.0] = 12/3/2018
+-Added dealer logic. <br>
+-Added messages for game outcomes.<br>
+-Added logic game outcome.
+-Added debug mode (or added non-debug mode, depending on your POV)<br>
+-Fixed incorrect values for number cards.<br>
+-Fixed logic around values for non-initial deal aces.<br>
+##### Known Issues
+-No help, instructions, or explanation of rules.<br>
+-CSS doesn't account well for some screen sizes/resolutions.

-##### [0.1.0] - 11/24/2018<br>
+##### [0.1.0] - 12/2/2018<br>
 -Added all Player and Card classes.<br>
 -Added initial play logic for Player.<br>
 -Added logic for scoring player cards.<br>